duduclx/graphina/xivo/switchboard/README.md

 # how it works

+In order to have Switchboard statistics, we need to generate events when calls are created, answered, hung up, etc.
+The chosen implementation is to send events to collectd via RabbitMQ:
+- It uses collectd to retrieve data,
+- store the events in the logs of the logstash container.
-It uses collectd to retrieve data, and send it to carbon service on the graphite server
+- and send it to carbon service on the graphite server.

 more informations and ressources:
 - [xivo feature \#6071](http://projects.xivo.io/issues/6071)